thebeliever1812/Whisprr---A-blog-web-app/README.md

 ## 🚀 Description

 **Whisprr** is a powerful and elegant blogging platform built with React and Appwrite.
-It empowers users to create, share, and explore diverse content, ranging from technical articles and stories to tutorials and personal thoughts.
+It empowers users to create, view and explore diverse content, ranging from technical articles and stories to tutorials and personal thoughts.
 Designed with a clean and intuitive interface, Whisprr provides a seamless user experience across devices.

 ## 🌐 Live Demo